beefpatty8888/urban-octo-sniffle/README.md

-Repository name was suggested by github, probably a random set of words.
+Repository name was suggested by github, probably by a random set of words.